 Softalk Share Server lets Outlook users natively share their Outlook folders amongst one another in much the same way that Exchange Server provides Outlook folder sharing.
 An administrator can control which other users have access to any of their folders (including calendars, contacts, tasks, notes, journals and email folders).

 Sync2 is a Microsoft Outlook sync tool for those who want to have their Outlook synchronized with Google, on several PCs, tablets or smartphones.
 With Sync2 it is possible to sync Outlook folders, such as email, calendar, contacts, tasks, notes and journal between multiple PCs without a server.
 Sync Outlook Calendar, Contacts and Tasks with Google, smartphones and tablets.
 Two way sync ensures that all changes made on any of the devices, will be moved to others.
-Latest version of Sync2 features an automatic Contact and Calendar folder backup and instant synchronization of changes made on Outlook folders.
+Latest version of Sync2 features an improved automatic Contact and Calendar folder backup and instant synchronization of changes made on Outlook folders.

 Sync2PST is a downloadable PC application that allows you to synchronize Microsoft Outlook PST files (stores all the Outlook settings and data).
 Synchronizing automatically or manually any of your Outlook folders between two or more computers (Desktop PC and Laptop) has never been easier.
 Outlook sync can be made via shared pst files located on the same PC, your network, USB flash or hard drives.